 18,500 petition signatures have already been registered seeking the re-opening of Broomhill Pool.
 A £67,000 feasibility study, completed, in late 2006 concluded:

 - A restored Broomhill can deliver community cohesion - and access to healthy pursuits - in a deserving area of Ipswich.

 - The public would like to see the grade 2 listed lido restored.

 - The facility does not have significant structural defects.

-- It can be restored, with 9 months work, at a cost of just £3.9m (with up to 50-75% possibly coming from non-taxpayer funding).
+- It can be restored, with 9 months work, at an estimated cost of just £3.9m for a basic restoration (with up to 50-75% possibly coming from non-taxpayer funding).

 - The pool can run without a loss.

 - The pool is East Anglia’s only 50m+ outdoor lido.
 It will be heated.